cpwr-devops/DevOps-Examples-Doc/docs/apis/rest_api.md

 present

 ### List Operation
 All list operations on artifacts in the repository accepts parameters for filtering, sorting and pagination.
-This makes it efficient to do server-side filtering, sorting and pagination—which is required when the number of artifacts grow large.
+This makes it efficient to do server-side filtering, sorting and paginationï¿½which is required when the number of artifacts grow large.
 A list of artifacts is received from the URL.
 - GET `/<resourceName>`
 The following URL parameters can be used
 - **pageNumber**: The page number starting from 0